Jack Beats at XOYO

 XOYO is a fantastic venue for live music; it opens late and allows the party to keep going to the early hours of the morning.
 The stage is perfectly positioned for maximum viewing so nobody has to miss out on any of the magic of the performance, and, being on the smaller side for its type of venue made the atmosphere was less diluted.
 The biggest problem with XOYO is that its reputation as ‘trendy’ has given it a somewhat massive ego; the drink prices are extortionate and away from the dancefloor the atmosphere is lost and feels empty.
 Don’t let that put you off though – there is always a price to be paid and the venue makes up for it with fantastic gigs and stage performances.

-Watch the music video of Careless by Jack Beats featuring Takurah here:
+Watch the music video for Careless here: